|Alma Mater:||Southern New Hampshire '99|

-Orlando "Bino" Ranson was hired as an assistant coach at Maryland in the summer of 2010 and is now in his fourth season in College Park, including the third on the staff of head coach Mark Turgeon.
+Orlando "Bino" Ranson was hired as an assistant coach at Maryland in the summer of 2010 and is now entering his fifth season in College Park, including the fourthon the staff of head coach Mark Turgeon.

 "Bino is a young man I have known for a long time, and I have watched him grow as a coach," said Turgeon.
 "He is a grinder when it comes to recruiting and he has many connections all over the east coast."

 Ranson has strong ties to the Baltimore-Washington area, having coached for two seasons at St. Frances Academy in Baltimore.
-He has played a major role in helping Maryland sign back-to-back top-25 recruiting classes in 2012 and 2013.
-Ranson led the recruitment of current Terps Charles Mitchell and Shaquille Cleare.
+He has played a major role in helping Maryland sign three consecutive top-25 recruiting classes in 2012, 2013 and 2014.

 He came to Maryland after one season as an assistant at Xavier, during which the Musketeers went 26-9 and reached the NCAA Sweet Sixteen.
 In his lone season on the staff of Maryland head coach Gary Williams in 2010-11, the Terrapins went 19-14.